JumaJuiceTime/CairnHack/adventures/conversions/the-incandescent-grottoes.md

 #### Entering

-- WIL save or blinded for 1d6 rounds.
+- PRS save or blinded for 1d6 rounds.

 ### Location 53